Earliest information: 1457

 There is some controversy about the position given to the painting, and the changes made to the 15th century Chapel in order to accommodate it.

 1963 (CL) Gordon Leonard Stewart Andrews - electrical.
+He moved from 44 High Street.
 See photo of his Fordson Thames van in the Photo Gallery.

 Undated (T&M Register) Gordon Leonard Stewart Andrews (owner & occupier <1968 until 1972)